Back to blog

 9. What do we own at the end?

-10. What would make you recommend delaying the project?
+10. What would make you recommend delaying, shrinking, or re-scoping the project?

 1. Internal brief: define workflow, users, data, systems, constraints, and success metrics.

-2. Readiness check: score workflow clarity, data readiness, integration access, and governance.
+2. Readiness check: score workflow clarity, data readiness, integration access, governance, and operating owner.

 3. Vendor screen: shortlist partners by relevant proof, technical depth, security posture, and communication quality.

-4. Paid discovery: ask the top candidate to produce architecture, risk, cost, and pilot plan.
+4. Paid discovery: ask the top candidate to produce architecture, risk, cost, evaluation, and pilot plans.

-5. Pilot: build a narrow real workflow with measurable acceptance criteria.
+5. Pilot: build a narrow real workflow with measurable acceptance criteria and a rollback path.

-6. Production decision: approve scale only after evaluation, user feedback, and operating-cost review.
+6. Production decision: approve scale only after evaluation, user feedback, security validation, and operating-cost review.

-This is the same reason many teams start with AI workflow automation planning before building a large AI product.
-The goal is to prove the workflow and governance model before expanding scope.
+This is why many teams start with AI workflow automation planning before building a large AI product.
+A narrow pilot gives you evidence about data, users, integration friction, and operating risk.

 How NextPage Helps You Choose And Build The Right AI System